Annakkodi: Production

-In August 2011, Bharathiraja revealed that the film would be titled Annakodiyum Kodiveeranum and would have a village centric theme similar to films such as Paruthiveeran and Subramaniyapuram.
-Parthiepan was signed on to play the title dual roles of father and son and subsequently completed a photo shoot for the film.
-In November 2011, Karthika Nair was announced as the leading female role of Annakodi, more than two decades after Bharathiraja had cast her mother Radha in her debut film.
+The film was initially announced under the title Annakkodiyum Kodiveeranum, which was shortened to Annakkodi as production progressed.
+R. Parthiban was signed on to play dual roles of father and son and even completed a photoshoot for the film.
+Karthika Nair was announced as the leading female role of Annakkodi, more than two decades after Bharathiraja had cast her mother Radha in her debut film.
 Iniya was also cast in a major role.
-In a turn of events, the day before the shoot began, Parthiepan was replaced by Ameer to portray the title roles, with Parthiepan admitting he was left in the dark about the decision.
+However, the day before principal photography began, Parthiban was replaced by Ameer Sultan to portray the title roles, and admitted he was left in the dark about the decision.

-When the Mullaperiyar Dam issue precipitated, Bharathiraja suspended the shooting of the film and sent his Kerala-born heroines home until the issue had died down.
-The film ran into further trouble when the tussle between the producers and FEFSI created disputes between the lead actor and director.
-Ameer made remarks against the producers council and backed the FEFSI, and was Ameer replaced by Bharathiraja's son Manoj.
+When the Mullaperiyar Dam issue precipitated, Bharathiraja suspended production and sent his Kerala-born heroines home until the issue had died down.
+The film ran into further trouble when the tussle between the producers and the Film Employees Federation of South India (FEFSI) created disputes between the lead actor and director.
+Ameer made remarks against the producers' council and backed the FEFSI, and was replaced by Bharathiraja's son Manoj.
 Iniya was also reported to have left the project due to the delay, but she denied such claims.
-But her role was eventually not incorporated in the film.
+However, her role was eventually not incorporated in the film.

-Music
+Soundtrack

-The film score was composed by Sabesh–Murali, while the songs were by G. V. Prakash Kumar.
-The audio released on 20 January 2013 at Railway grounds, Arasaradi, Madurai.
+The soundtrack was composed by G. V. Prakash Kumar.
+The audio launch was held on 20 January 2013 at Railway Grounds, Madurai.